Alex-Mathai-98/kGym-Kernel-Gym/README.md

 </p>

 # Updates

 We have created an agent **CrashFixer** - that leverages kGym to resolve kernel crashes.
 Please find our paper below.

 <a href="https://arxiv.org/abs/2504.20412"><img src="https://img.shields.io/badge/arXiv-2504.20412-b31b1b.svg?style=for-the-badge"> </a>

+Our new iteration of kGym, **kGymSuite** that runs experiments on QEMU is now open sourced at [ARiSE-Lab/kGymSuite](https://github.com/ARiSE-Lab/kGymSuite), check it out!

 ## kGym Details
 Kernel Gym is a platform that allows for scalable execution of hundreds to thousands of linux kernels within a span of a day.